Best Drinks for a Quiet Night at Home

 A dry sparkling bottle

-Sparkling wine works well when you want the night to feel a little more deliberate.
-It is an easy upgrade from just a drink to something that feels like the evening has a shape to it.
+Sparkling wine works well when you want the night to taste a little more deliberate.
+It is an easy upgrade from just a drink to something that tastes like the evening has a shape to it.

 Best for: